hessamarbab/x9/README.md

 ### `params.txt`

 One parameter name per line (or `name=value` pairs if you want preset values).
-Typically list parameter names to be tested.
+Typically, list parameter names to be tested.

 Examples (just names):